dexidp/dex/Documentation/getting-started.md

 In addition, if you wish to try out authenticating against Google's OIDC backend, you must have a new client registered with Google:

 * Go to https://console.developers.google.com/project and select an existing project or create a new project.
-* Click on credentials, and ask to set up an OAuth 2 client ID.
-You'll then need to give your project a name.
+* Click on APIs and auth > Credentials, and select an OAuth 2 client ID from the Add credentials dropdown.
-* Back at the "Create Client ID" screen, choose "Web Application" and enter `http://127.0.0.1:5556/auth/google/callback` for your Redirect URI.
+* On the "Create Client ID" screen, choose "Web Application", provide a Name and enter `http://127.0.0.1:5556/auth/google/callback` for your Authorised redirect URI.
+* The generated client ID and client secret will be needed later.

 # Create Database